Final laboratory test

 2. Corrosion of metals is:

-1. a beneficial process that shows the stability of metals;
+1. the cleaning of metals;

 2. the protection in time to chemical agents;